sephib/dagster-graph-project/README.md

 The results of the Pipeline can be imported into `neo4j` .
 In order to import _bigData_ in an optimal manner we will use the [batch import](https://neo4j.com/docs/operations-manual/4.1/tools/import/) admin tool.
 This allows for loading tens of millions of nodes and billions of relationships  in the matter of hours.

+The result of the _import_ command is a `Neo4j` database that can be loaded from [data/processed/](data/processed/stats_player.db.zip).
+To load the database you can use [neo4j-admin load](https://neo4j.com/docs/operations-manual/3.5/tools/dump-load/) command.
+Note that the neo4j database is in version 3.X

-Here is some data for Liverpool's striker [Mohamed Salah](https://en.wikipedia.org/wiki/Mohamed_Salah):
+Here is a screenshot for Liverpool's striker [Mohamed Salah](https://en.wikipedia.org/wiki/Mohamed_Salah):

 <img src="docs/images/graphMohamed_Salah.png" alt="graph Mohamed Salah" width="650" >